inet-framework/inet-tutorials/configurator/doc/step5.md

 are affected by the route override.

 For the routes to go through `router1`, the routing table of `router0` has to be altered.
 The new rules should dictate that packets with the destination of `host7` (10.0.0.35) should be routed towards `router2`.
 The XML configuration in step5a.xml is the following:

 <p><pre class="snippet" src="../step5a.xml"></pre></p>

-The \<route\> element describes a routing table entry for one or more nodes in the network.
+The `<route>` element describes a routing table entry for one or more nodes in the network.
-The `hosts` optional selector attribute specifies which hosts' routing tables should contain the entry.
+The `hosts` optional selector attribute specifies which hosts' routing tables should contain be affected.
+There are five additional optional parameter attributes.
-There are 5 additional optional parameter attributes.
-These are the same as in real life routing tables: address, netmask, gateway, interface, metric.
+These are the same as in real life routing tables: `address`, `netmask`, `gateway`, `interface`, `metric`.

-The \<route\> element in this XML configuration adds the following rule to `router0's` routing table:
-Packets with the destination of 10.0.0.35/32 should use the interface 'eth1' and the gateway 10.0.0.18 (router2.)
+The `<route>` element in this XML configuration adds the following rule to `router0`'s routing table: Packets with the destination of 10.0.0.35/32 should use the interface `eth1` and the gateway 10.0.0.18 (`router1`.)
+The concrete IP addresses were obtained by setting up the network without the `<route>` element first, and inspecting the result.

+### Caveats

+First, note that adding a route manually does not erase the original route.
+Therefore, the new route will only take effect if it is "stronger" than the automatically added one, for example it has longer matching prefix, better metric, or (given the previous ones are equal) occurs earlier in the routing table.
+Luckily, the last condition usually holds (manually added routes are added at the top), so manually added routes do take effect unless they are explicitly weaker than the original ones.

+Second, note that the `<route>` element refers to addresses (e.g. 10.0.0.35) which were automatically assigned by the `<interface>` element.
+It is valid to do so because the assigment of IP addresses is deterministic, that is, given the same input, it will always produce the same result.
+However, if you change the network topology, for example add, remove or reorder hosts, addresses might be assigned in a different way.
+The consequence may be that addresses in the `<route>` element no longer exist in the modified network or they refer to different hosts/routers than originally intended, i.e. the configuration will silently break.

+One solution to make the configuration more robust is to explicitly assign the addresses in question, using extra `<interface>` elements.
+(Note however, that adding an `<interface>` element might also affect the automatically assigned addresses, so it makes sense to add all `<interface>` rules together at once, instead of one-by-one.)
+Another solution would be to let `<route>` elements refer to addresses symbolically, i.e. be able to formally express *"the address of router1's interface that faces router0"* instead of spelling out "10.0.0.18".
+However, support for such mini-language has not yet been added to the configurator.

 ### Results